anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 {::boilerplate bcp14}

-The following terms are defined in {{RFC8366bis}}, and are used identically as in that document: artifact, imprint, domain, Join Registrar/Coordinator, Pledge, and Voucher.
+The following terms are defined in {{RFC8366bis}} and {{RFC8995}}, and are used identically in this document: artifact, Circuit Proxy, Join Proxy, domain, imprint, Registrar, Pledge, and Voucher.

-The term "Registrar" is used throughout this document instead of "Join Registrar/Coordinator (JRC)" as defined in {{RFC8366bis}}.

 The term "installation" refers to all devices in the network and their interconnections, including Registrar, enrolled nodes with and without constrained Join Proxy functionality and Pledges.

 (Installation) IP addresses are assumed to be routeable over the whole installation network except for link-local IP addresses.

-The "Constrained Join Proxy" enables a pledge that is multiple hops away from the Registrar, to securely execute the BRSKI protocol {{RFC8995}} over a secure channel.

-The term "join Proxy" is used interchangeably with the term "constrained Join Proxy" throughout this document.

-The {{RFC8995}} Circuit Proxy is referred to as a TCP circuit Join Proxy.
+The term "Join Proxy" as used in this document refers specifically to an {{RFC8995}} Join Proxy that can support Pledges execute the cBRSKI protocol {{I-D.ietf-anima-constrained-voucher}} over an end-to-end secured channel to the cBRSKI Registrar.

-# Constrained Join Proxy functionality
+# Join Proxy functionality

 As depicted in the {{fig-net}}, the Pledge (P), in a network such as a Low-Power and Lossy Network (LLN) mesh
  {{RFC7102}} can be more than one hop away from the Registrar (R) and not yet authenticated into the network.

 In this situation, the Pledge can only communicate one-hop to its nearest neighbor, the constrained Join Proxy (J) using their link-local IPv6 addresses.
 However, the Pledge needs to communicate with end-to-end security with a Registrar to authenticate and get the relevant system/network parameters.
-If the Pledge, knowing the IP-address of the Registrar, initiates a DTLS connection to the Registrar, then the packets are dropped at the constrained Join Proxy since the Pledge is not yet admitted to the network or there is no IP routability to the Pledge for any returned messages from the Registrar.
+If the Pledge, knowing the IP-address of the Registrar, initiates a DTLS connection to the Registrar, then the packets are dropped at the Join Proxy since the Pledge is not yet admitted to the network or there is no IP routability to the Pledge for any returned messages from the Registrar.

 ~~~~ aasvg
                     multi-hop mesh